bobanetwork/boba_legacy/boba_documentation/hc/implementation.md

 description: Learn how to use Turing hybrid compute
 ---

-Turing is a system for interacting with the outside world from within solidity smart contracts.
+Hybrid Compute (formerly "Turing") is a system for interacting with the outside world from within solidity smart contracts.
 All data returned from external APIs, such as social networking or weather data are deposited into a public data-storage contract on Ethereum Mainnet.
 This extra data allows replicas, verifiers, and fraud-detectors to reproduce and validate the Boba L2 blockchain, block by block.

-Using Turing is as easy as calling specific functions from inside your smart contract.
+Using Hybrid Compute is as easy as calling specific functions from inside your smart contract.
 For example, to obtain a random number for minting NFTs, call:

 ```javascript